Nerve Conduction Study Testing

 Slow nerve conduction is associated with pain, numbness, grip loss and muscle wasting depending on how long it has been going on.
 If the compressed nerve is left unattended, the muscle will waste away (atrophy).
 If atrophy develops, loss of pinch strength and thumb motion may be permanent.
 Early treatment is recommended.

-You have found the only hand specialist in Nebraska dedicated to the elimination of symptoms from nerve entrapment, carpal tunnel in particular.
+You have found the only hand specialist in Nebraska dedicated to the elimination of symptoms from nerve entrapment, and carpal tunnel in particular.
 Trust your hands with no other.
-It is simple...
-Having an all-inclusive exam including the nerve conduction study will tell you what's wrong, what can be done to help, and when.
+It is simple.
+Having an all-inclusive exam, including the nerve conduction study, will tell you what's wrong, what can be done to help, and when.
 Many people travel from other states to get the nation's most successful results.
 We are as close as your airport.